 This work by Sinn and Wollmershäuser triggered a flood of contributions on Target in the German national press and, some time later, it also provoked responses from academics (see, for example, U. Bindseil and P. J. König (2012), U. Bindseil and A. Winkler (2013) or J. Pisani-Ferry (2013)), who falsely assert that Sinn and Wollmershäuser see the Target balances as the cause of the crisis-afflicted countries’ current account deficits.
 The volume and scope of discussion on internet forums grew so rapidly that it can no longer be summarised.

-Further milestones in the Target debate were Sinn's speeches to the CSU parliamentary faction (28 June 2011), at the Ifo Annual Meeting (29 June 2011), as an expert at a hearing before the Federal Constitutional Court (5 July 2011; guiding principles on the verdict of 7 September 2011) at the IIPF annual congress (Michigan, 11 August 2011), in the Bavarian cabinet meeting with Minister President Seehofer (19 September 2011) and to the FDP parliamentary faction (28 September 2011).
+Further milestones in the Target debate were Sinn's speeches to the CSU parliamentary faction (28 June 2011), at the Ifo Annual Meeting (29 June 2011), at the IIPF annual congress (Michigan, 11 August 2011), in the Bavarian cabinet meeting with Minister President Seehofer (19 September 2011) and to the FDP parliamentary faction (28 September 2011).
 The ifo Schnelldienst No. 16 dated 31 August 2011 with 16 articles on Target by authors from the academic and the professional world including former Bundesbank president Helmut Schlesinger, as well as a press conference in the Foreign Press Association club (Bundespressekonferenz Berlin) held on 12 September 2011, also influenced the public debate.

 The ECB first reacted on 13 October 2011 with the article “TARGET2 balances of national central banks in the euro area” in its monthly report No. 10.
 In a footnote the ECB concedes that it has no separate data on Target and calculates the balances for countries, which do not directly publish their balances, just as Sinn and Wollmershäuser did in June, namely by using IMF statistics.
 There was effectively also a way of further refining this method by deducting the intra-Eurosystem balances that denoted the transfer of foreign reserves (P. Cour-Thimann, “Target Balances and the Crisis in the Euro Area”, CESifo Forum Special Issue 14, April 2013.